Basic tasks in Outlook 2013

-    Reminders pop-up an alert window so you don’t miss an important deadline.
-You can add or remove reminders for almost anything in Outlook, including email messages, appointments, and contacts.
+Reminders pop-up in an alert window so you don’t miss an important deadline.
+You can set or remove reminders for almost anything in Outlook, including email messages, appointments, and contacts.

 For appointments or meetings

-Open an Appointment or Meeting, and then in the Reminder drop-down list, select the amount of time before the appointment or meeting when you want the reminder to appear.
-To turn a reminder off, select None.
+Open an Appointment or Meeting, and then in the Reminder list box, choose the amount of time before the appointment or meeting when you want the reminder to appear.
+To turn off a reminder, choose None.